Xwarshed Yasht: Within the Yasht collection

-Within the Yasht collection of 21 Yashts, the Xwarshed Yasht is the sixth hymn.
-Like most other Yashts in the collection, it is considered to have been part of the Bagan yasht, where it may have formed the second chapter.
+Within the collection of 21 Yashts, the Xwarshed Yasht is the sixth hymn.
+Like most other yashts in the collection, it is considered to have been part of the Bagan yasht, where it may have formed the second chapter.
 Like Yasht 7 (Moon), Yasht 8 (Sirius), Yasht 15 (Wind) and Yasht 21 (Vanant), it is devoted to a personified natural phenomen.
-With only 6 stanzas, it is one of the shorter Yashts in the collection and it is counted among the so called Minor Yashts.
-The Yasht is performed regularly on the 10th day of the Zoroastrian calendar, dedicated to the Sun, but also on the days dedicated to Kshatra Vairya, Mithra, Asman and Anaghra raokau.
+With only 6 stanzas, it is one of the shorter yashts in the collection and it is counted among the so called Minor Yashts.
+The hymn is performed regularly on the 10th day of the Zoroastrian calendar, dedicated to the Sun, but also on the days dedicated to Kshatra vairya, Mithra, Asman and Anaghra raokau.

 Connection to the Xwarshed Niyayishn

 The Xwarshed Yasht has a close connection to the Xwarshed Niyayishn.
 Like the Mah Yasht, its text is completely contained in the corresponding Niyayishn.
-The seven stanzas of the Xwarshed Yasht, plus its introdutory formula, form stanzas 10-17 of the Xwarshed Niyayishn.
+The seven stanzas of the Xwarshed Yasht, plus its introductory formula, form stanzas 10-17 of the Xwarshed Niyayishn.
 There is no scholary consensus on the dependency between these two texts.
-Panaino has, however, provided a number of rationales, which support the conclusion that the Niyayishns are derived from the respective Yashts.
+Panaino has, however, provided a number of rationales, which support the conclusion that the Niyayishns are derived from the respective yashts.

 Editions and translations

 None of the manuscripts containing the Xwarshed Yasht do provide a translation of the text.
 However, the manuscripts of the Xwarshed Nyayishn, which contains the full text of the Xwarshed Yasht, do come with translations into Middle Persian, Sanskrit, Gujarati and Modern Persian.
-The oldest translation is into Middle Persian, which may have been created already during the Sasanian period, while the others were created at a later time.
+The oldest translation is into Middle Persian, which may have been created already during the Sasanian Empire, while the others were created at a later time.

 In 1908, Dhalla provided a translation of the Avestan, Middle Persian, Sankskit and Gujarati version of Xwarshed Nyaishn into English.
 Most modern translations are, however, based on the edition of the Xwarshed Yasht by Geldner.
-Darmesteter provided an English translation of the Yasht in 1883 and a French translation in 1892.
+Darmesteter provided an English translation of the yasht in 1883 and a French translation in 1892.
 In 1927, Lommel provided a translation into German as part of his translation of the Yasht collection.
 A critical edition of the Xwarshed Yasht and Mah Yasht including a translation into Italian was published by Panaino.